jhale/fenicsx-error-estimation/README.rst

-**Answer:** No, the examples in this repository are aimed at users who wish to implement their own a posteriori error estimation strategies into DOLFIN and to have full control over the mathematical and discretisation process.
+**Answer:** No, the examples in this repository are aimed at users who wish to implement their own a posteriori error estimation strategies into DOLFIN and to have full control over the mathematical and numerical formulation.

 **Question:** Can you tackle goal-oriented mesh adaptivity problems?